catpea/poetry/README.md

 I ordered some trail-mix from the internet, mailman dropped it off by the door.

-And all the local Squirrels I've been feeding came over
+And all the local Squirrels I've been feeding came over.

 They ripped the box open, and ate it all without me.